slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 8)	Feathers_Step6.R

-    *File description:* compare chemical profiles of burrows (soil samples) and their avian occupants (feather samples) to determine whether there is evidence to suport a transfer of chemical fingerprints from the bird to the burrow and vice versa
+    *File description:* compare chemical profiles of burrows (soil samples) and their avian occupants (feather samples) to determine whether there is evidence to support a transfer of chemical fingerprints from the bird to the burrow and vice versa

 -------------------------
 ### **Data Folder**